Day Trip to Hallstatt from Vienna: Everything you Need to Know!

 You can get to Hallstatt from Vienna with one train change, which is nice.
 There are various trains that go between Vienna and Hallstatt, so the train number will change depending on the time you choose.

-- The best (and quickest) train route will go to Linz then switch trains to Hallstatt, which will be about a 3.5 hour train ride if you time it right.
+The best (and quickest) train route will go to Linz then switch trains to Hallstatt, which will be about a 3.5 hour train ride if you time it right.

-- Cost: Will vary by time of year.
+Cost: Will vary by time of year.
 During Christmas, the round trip train ride was between 70-80 euros per person, but in mid-January you can get round trip tickets for closer to 40-50 euros.

 Ferry to Hallstatt

-If you arrive in Hallstatt via train, you will arrive on the east side of Lake Hallstatt (Hallstรคtter See) and the old town of Hallstatt is on the west side of the lake.
+If you arrive in Hallstatt via train, you will arrive on the east side of Lake Hallstatt (Hallstätter See) and the old town of Hallstatt is on the west side of the lake.
 Therefore, you will have to ferry from the train station to get to the picturesque town of Hallstatt and the skywalk.

-- You will arrive at Bahnstation Hallstatt and ferry to Hallstatt Markt
+You will arrive at Bahnstation Hallstatt and ferry to Hallstatt Markt

-- Ferry times and information can be found here
+Ferry times and information can be found here

-A Guided Tour to Hallstatt from Vienna
+Day trip to Hallstatt from Vienna via Guided Tour

 I did extensive research on how we wanted to make a day trip of going to Hallstatt.

-- In December, it was going to be about 70-80 euros for round-trip train tickets, about 22 euros to ride the funicular to the skywalk plus about 7 euros for the round trip ferry ride.
+In December, it was going to be about 70-80 euros for round-trip train tickets, about 22 euros to ride the funicular to the skywalk plus about 7 euros for the round trip ferry ride.

 - This put it at about 100 to 110 euros to take a day trip to Hallstatt via train.